The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 How to register

-You must fill out a paper voter registration application.
-Download, print, and fill out the Maine voter registration application form.
+Register to vote online using this application.
+Alternatively, download, print, and fill out the Maine voter registration application form.
 Mail or hand-deliver the completed form to your town office or city hall.
 Alternatively, register in-person at your town office or city hall, motor vehicle branch office, or most state and federal social service agencies.

 Same-day registration is available on Election Day at your town office or city hall.